bit-nap/eStore-Project-Fall-2022/docs/DesignDoc.md

 with the e-store application.

 The landing page displays the all the movies a user can view at the theater.
+The user can enter text into the search bar to filter the movies they see based on their movie title.
 There is a navigation header at the top of the webpage that has a button that allows a user to log in to, create, or delete their account.

 When logged in, a user can select a movie from the homepage which brings up a list of screenings for that movie.